WinstonMarvel/broken-link-cleaner/README.md

 * Paste text/html into the input.txt file
 * Run the app with 'node app.js' (Edit the linkErrors array and add more errors codes if they need to be addressed)
 * If the input was only text and not html.
 Then,open the output.txt and remove additional tags added
+* Before you run the cleaner you might want to replace common links that you know need to be fixed.
+Eg. /contact-us/ to /Contact.html